 - Top Tip: Spend a couple of hours people-watching at the famous Fauno Bar.

-Take a dip in the town’s main bay
+Take a dip in the town’s bay

-The beach bars cost money to enjoy as you’ll need to rent a set of lounge chairs.
+The beach bars cost money to enjoy, as you’ll need to rent a set of lounge chairs.
 Prices typically start around €14 for a sunbed.
 Along with a sunbed, you’ll also get the service of a restaurant and staff.
 We hung out on Bagni Salvatore for the day to relax in the sunshine and have some tasty pizza.

 If you plan to visit one of the beach clubs in peak summer, arriving early or making a reservation the day before would be a good idea.
 This is especially important on weekends when the locals from Napoli head down to enjoy their days off work.